-Inspections are designed to help you understand the overall condition of a property, potentially saving you considerable time with the purchase process and hundreds or thousands of dollars in repairs.
+Inspections are designed to help you understand the overall condition of a property, potentially saving you time with the purchase process and possibly hundreds or thousands of dollars in repairs.
 Some of the inspections which may be required or recommended by your lender are:

 Standard Home Inspection - The areas which may be covered include roofs, exterior surfaces, garage/carport, structure, attic, basement, crawl space, electrical, heating and air conditioning systems, plumbing, fireplace/wood burning devices, and appliance condition.
 Remember that your inspection rights are clearly stated in the Buy-Sell and vary from state to state.
 There is no such thing as a 'perfect" home.
 Depending upon the age, the area, the builder, and numerous other trends, one inspection may vary from another.
 Suggestions made by the home inspector are to provide buyers with a better insight into the property they are purchasing.
 A home inspection does not require the seller to make any changes to the existing home but could in some instances provide.

 Radon Inspection - Radon exists all around us.
 The Environmental Protection Agency (EPA) has determined that radon is a health hazard and estimates that between 15,000 - 22,000 deaths per year result from radon exposure, therefore they recommend that all homes be tested for radon.
 EPA recommends that homes containing 4.0 or more Pico Curies per liter be remedied.